kubedb/docs/docs/guides/mariadb/backup/kubestash/application-level/index.md

 >
 > These labels can be used to watch only the `Snapshot`s related to our target Database or `Repository`.

-If we check the YAML of the `Snapshot`, we can find the information about the backed up components of the Database.
+If we check the YAML of the `Snapshot`, we can find the information about the backup components of the Database.

 ```bash
 $ kubectl get snapshots -n demo gcs-mariadb-repo-sample-mariadb-backup-frequent-backup-1725449400 -oyaml